The Shareholders IntraSoft Technologies Limited

 Annual Report on Corporate Social Responsibility

-Pursuant to Section 135 of the Companies Act 2013 and Companies (Corporate SocialResponsibility Policy) Rules 2014 the Company was not required to spend any amount towards Corporate Social Responsibility activities.
+Pursuant to Section 135 of the Companies Act 2013 and Companies (Corporate SocialResponsibility Policy) Rules 2014 during the financial year under review the Companywas not required to spend any amount towards Corporate Social Responsibility activities.

-Further Annual Report on CSR as required to be disclosed under the above mentionedrules for the Financial Year 2016-17 is attached to this report as Annexure IV.
+Further Annual Report on CSR as required to be disclosed under the above mentionedrules for the Financial Year 201920 is attached to this report as Annexure III.

 Particulars of Employees as per Section 197 read with Rule 5 of the Companies(Appointment & Remuneration of Managerial Personnel) Rules 2014

-The information required pursuant to Section 197 read with Rule 5 (1) and 5 (2) of theCompanies (Appointment& Remuneration of Managerial Personnel) Rules 2014 is attachedto this report as Annexure V.
+The information required pursuant to Section 197 read with Rule 5 (1) and 5 (2) of theCompanies (Appointment& Remuneration of Managerial Personnel) Rules 2014 is attachedto this report as Annexure IV.

 Disclosures under the Sexual Harassment of Women at Workplace (Prevention Prohibitionand Redressal) Act 2013